The Adventure Travel Camera Buyer’s Guide was Updated December 2017

 Personally I am an iPhone guy, it’s the platform I’ve been with the longest, I know it inside and out, and i’m getting results im happy with. iPhone may not be the platform for you and there certainly are more capable phones out there in regard to photography, but that is a decision you will need to make.
 In the end, it comes down to personal preference and for the reason, I’m going to forgo making a good, better, best suggestions.
 My advice for you is to get out to the cell phone stores and try out a bunch of phones.
 Find a phone that is easy to use as a camera.
 Maker sure it feels good in your hand, and take plenty of test shots to see if you like the results.
 Chances are, if you can create fairly clean images under artificial light in a store, you will be happy with the results outdoors.

+Up until this point, in this camera buyer’s guide has focused on just cameras, but what about accessories?
 Having the right tools to supplement your camera can help tremendously in getting the images you want.
 The difficult part may be knowing what accessories you need, and what ones don’t add much value.
 Below is a few recommendations on both specific accessories and more general ones.